ahadik/node_starter/README.md

 ##All the code and configuration you need for a Node project with modern tooling

 ###What This Is
 Any basic web project needs some basic modern tooling to make your work faster.
-The tools provided in this project the web-dev community has aligned around, namely:
+The are the tools the web-dev community has aligned around, namely:

 - [x] [Gulp](http://gulpjs.com/): Automate basic repetitive tasks, namely the ones listed below.
 - [x] [Bower](http://bower.io/): Package manager to download and manage front-end dependencies.